peymanmortazavi/csv-race/README.md

 performance, you should examine the data and make sure the benchmark data reflects your specific needs, matches your execution environment, etc.

-> [!INFO] I have tried my best to choose various test cases, find best libraries out there and use them as they should
+> I have tried my best to choose various test cases, find best libraries out there and use them as they should
 > be used.
 If you spot that I have made a mistake, please feel free to offer corrections or suggest a missing library.

 ### Task